emilianoangieri/AWS-Documentation/AWS-Architecture_public_private_subnets/README.md

 * private-Application-1a/b: This are private subnets on which we could create our EC2 that will host our Application (like Wordpress, Drupal, Liferay, Magento,..).
 * private-DB-1a/b: This are private subnets on which we could create our database.

+Once created the above subnets we need to create the proper Route Table in order let them public or private.

+Now start to create the subnets.

-To let them public or private we need to change the routing table of each subnet.
+Before create the route table for private subnet we need to create the two NAT gateway.

-We will explain this in the section "Routing table".
+### Create NAT Gateway

 ## Routing table to allow internet access